Descanonge/tomate/doc/source/coord.rst

 The values of the coordinate must be strictly monotonous.
 They can be descending.

-Each coordinate can have a unit attribute (only cosmetic).
+Each coordinate can have a units attribute (only cosmetic).
 It can also contain a `name_alt` attribute, a list of strings that list the possible names this coordinate/dimension can be found in the files.
 For instance, the latitude coordinate can be found under either `lat` or `latitude`.